 I was cruising the grocery store aisles with my son when I caught two boys lurking in my periphery and laughing.
 My stomach dropped.
 I knew what this was about.
 I had been here before.
 But rather than engage, I chose to round the corner and hide in the dairy aisle.
 Not my finest moment.

 “Can you wave hi to these boys?”
 I asked my son, in the hopes that human interaction would diffuse the situation.
 He obliged, was his adorable four-year-old self, and accompanied the wave with a blown kiss, the extent of his language skills.
 They laughed harder.
 I turned to the mother, hoping she would encourage them to say hi or at least discipline them for the laughter.
-But she looked up from the summer squash, took in the scene and let out a nervous snicker.
+But she looked up from the summer squash, took in the scene, and let out a nervous snicker.
 And then looked away.
 She refused to engage.
 I watched her boys watch her.

-As a high school teacher, we all had to undergo bully training, both how to prevent and how to diffuse.
+As a high school teacher, we all had to undergo bully training—both how to prevent and how to diffuse.
 I remember sitting in the auditorium staring at a diagram of the five participants in the bullying cycle.
 Did you know there’s more to it than the bully and the one being bullied?
-There’s also the reinforcers who don’t actively participate but laugh along and occasionally cheer on the bully.
-And there’s the silent participants, the outsiders who say nothing but still watch and encourage by their mere presence.
+There are also the reinforcers who don’t actively participate but laugh along and occasionally cheer on the bully.
+And there are the silent participants, the outsiders who say nothing but still watch and encourage by their mere presence.